-The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series 2009 Certificates in order that the Interest Component of the Basic Rent Payments received by the Owners of the Series 2009 Certificates be and remain excluded from gross income for purposes of federal income taxation.
-Non-compliance may cause such Interest Component to be included in federal gross income retroactive to the date of issuance of the Series 2009 Certificates, regardless of the date on which such non-compliance occurs or is ascertained.
-The School Board and the Corporation have covenanted in the Series 2009 Lease to comply with such requirements in order to maintain the exclusion from federal gross income of the Interest Component.
+The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series 2010B Certificates in order that the Interest Component of the Basic Rent Payments received by the Owners of the Series 2010B Certificates be and remain excluded from gross income for purposes of federal income taxation.
+Non-compliance may cause such Interest Component to be included in federal gross income retroactive to the date of issuance of the Series 2010B Certificates, regardless of the date on which such non-compliance occurs or is ascertained.
+The School Board and the Corporation have covenanted in the Series 2010B Lease to comply with such requirements in order to maintain the exclusion from federal gross income of the Interest Component.

-In the opinion of Special Counsel, the form of which is included as Appendix H hereto, assuming compliance with the aforementioned covenants, prior to the termination of the Series 2009 Lease resulting from an Event of Non-Appropriation or Event of Default thereunder, the Interest Component of the Basic Rent Payments is excludable from gross income and is not a specific item of tax preference for federal income tax purposes under existing statutes, regulations, rulings and court decisions.
-However, the Interest Component of the Basic Rent Payments is taken into account in determining adjusted current earnings for purposes of computing the alternative minimum tax imposed on corporations pursuant to the Code.
+In the opinion of Special Counsel, the form of which is included as Appendix H hereto, under existing statutes, regulations, rulings and court decisions, and assuming compliance with the aforementioned covenants, prior to the termination of the Series 2010B Lease resulting from an Event of Non-Appropriation or Event of Default thereunder, the Interest Component of the Basic Rent Payments is excludable from gross income for federal income tax purposes.
+Such Interest Component of the Basic Rent Payments is not an item of preference for purposes of the federal alternative minimum tax imposed on individuals and corporations and is not taken into account in determining adjusted current earnings for purposes of computing the alternative minimum tax imposed on certain corporations pursuant to the Code.